tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 An attacker who can modify the audit trail can delete evidence of tampering.
 If they edit a historical value, and then delete the audit trail entry that records the edit, it will appear that the value was never changed.
-The operator's investigation tools, which typically rely on the audit trail to detect modifications, will not show the edit.
+The operator's investigation tools, which rely on the audit trail to detect modifications, will not show the edit.

-The audit trail is typically stored in the same database system as the historical data, so compromising one means compromising both.
+The audit trail is often stored in the same database system as the historical data, so compromising one means compromising both.
 But some historian implementations maintain a separate, write-once log of changes, which is harder to modify.
 Even if such a log exists, an attacker with sufficient database privilege might be able to truncate the log or bypass the write-once protection.

 ## Value edit erasure

-In addition to Stedin's historian's normal process-value storage, historians often have an "edit database" that records values that have been manually edited by operators.
+In addition to the historian's normal process-value storage, historians often have an "edit database" that records values that have been manually edited by operators.
 This is separate from the real-time values collected from field devices.
-Stedin's operators might edit a value if they know it is incorrect (sensor malfunction, known bad reading) and need to replace it with a corrected value.
+Operators might edit a value if they know it is incorrect (sensor malfunction, known bad reading) and need to replace it with a corrected value.
 The edit database maintains a record of the original value, the edited value, who edited it, and when.

-An attacker who can delete entries from the edit database would erase evidence that values were ever corrected.
+Deleting entries from the edit database erases the evidence that values were ever corrected.
 If an operator discovered a corrupted value and edited it, and the attacker then deletes the edit record, it would appear that the value was never edited.
-An investigator examining Stedin's historian would see only the corrected value, and might not recognise that the original value was bad.
+An investigator examining the historian would see only the corrected value, and might not recognise that the original value was bad.

 More dangerously, an attacker could edit values themselves and then delete the edit records, leaving the false values in